soumyasagar27/FinLensAi/README.md

 # FinLensAI

-FinLensAI is a data analytics app to detect borrower fraud, tax evasion, and predict state financial growth using Python, Streamlit, and Power BI.
+FinLensAI is a data analytics project to detect borrower fraud, tax evasion, and predict state financial growth using Python, Streamlit, and Power BI.

 ## Features
 - Borrower fraud detection